Black Veil Brides: Formation and early years (2006–2009)

 Black Veil Brides were originally formed in Cincinnati, Ohio in 2006 by Andy Biersack (who went by the stage name Andy Six until 2011), Johnny Herold, and Phil Cennedella.
 Eventually, Andy relocated to Los Angeles, California.
+They recorded a demo EP, Sex & Hollywood, in 2007, followed by a second demo, Never Give In, in 2008.
+Never Give In contained early versions of several songs that would be re-recorded for their debut album.
 In early 2009, he formed a new band using the current Black Veil Brides name, with the lineup consisting of Biersack, guitarist Chris Hollywood, and drummer Sandra Alvarenga, who were soon joined by bassist Ashley Purdy and guitarist Pan the Gypsy; they signed with the independent label StandBy Records.
 Chris Hollywood and Pan the Gypsy later departed the band and were replaced by Jinxx and Jake Pitts.

 Purdy also explained the meaning of the band name "Black Veil Brides":

 Black Veil Brides is a Roman Catholic term used for when a woman marries into the church and gives up all the pleasures of life to devote her life to God.
 She is then deemed a Black Veil Bride.
 Sorta similar to a rock band where you have to give up many things in pursuit of what you're passionate about or believe in.
 It also has the dichotomy of the positive and negative.
 The happiest time in one's life, could be getting married.
 And the opposite of that in one's life would be at a funeral of a loved one.
 It all tends to fit really well for a dark and heavy rock band.

 The writing process for a tour and a record began immediately.
+They released their debut single, Knives And Pens, on June 17, 2009, along with a music video for it that quickly went viral.
 In December 2009, the band embarked on their first US tour, titled "On Leather Wings".